 After coming in off the road at the end of 2010, I co-founded The Service Course, a service-oriented bike shop in Boulder, Colorado with Daimeon Shanks.
 At the same time I began my time at VeloNews working as Tech Editor for two years.
 Traveling again, this time as a journalist covering the mechanical side of professional cycling allowed me to share my love of the sport, pulling back the curtain on the workings of cycling's greasy-handed experts.

 During my time at VeloNews, I stumbled across gravel races, specifically the Dirty Kanza 200.
 It was a pivotal experience in my life.
 After a period of ennui regarding my own cycling, the burgeoning segment of cyclists taking to roads less traveled resonated strongly with me.
 The people I met encouraged me to explore my own limits and set examples that transcended what I had previously thought possible.

-This led to my current obsession with and three attempts at racing the Great Divide Mountain Bike Route, a 2,750-mile route from Banff, Alberta to the Mexican border at Antelope Wells, New Mexico.
+This led to my obsession with and eventual 24-day, 16-hour, 55-minute finish racing Tour Divide along the Great Divide Mountain Bike Route, a 2,750-mile route from Banff, Alberta to the Mexican border at Antelope Wells, New Mexico.
 It rekindled my love of the outdoors, camping, and pedaling for hours on end.